dustinpfister/blog_posts/_posts/threejs-examples-build-a-box.md

 The first thing that I will want is a build a box module that will create a collection of mesh objects based on the dimensions of a single board.
 The idea here is that I have an object that is the length height and width of a single board and then that data is used to create a collection of mesh objects where the length, which should be the longest side, is divided by 5 and then that length is used to create a collection of five mesh objects with one side being this new computed length while all the other sides are the same.
 I will then just want to rotate and position these mesh objects in a proper way so that they from a box, and that will be just about it for this module.

 So then this module has a main create method that will create and return a group of mesh objects that are created from a build in hard coded value that is the size of a piece of scrap wood that I got my hands on.
-If I did this right though I should be able to pug in any values for that and get the same result that I wanted when it comes to this crude idead of a three.js project for a very basic wood working project.
+If I did this right though I should be able to pug in any values for that and get the same result that I wanted when it comes to this crude idea of a three.js project for a very basic wood working project.

+I also have an update method that can be used to create this basic animation loop with the pieces that is an exposition of all the pieces moving out from a single piece that will be the bottom of the box.

 ```js
 (function(api){